2017 BYU Cougars men's volleyball team

-The 2017 BYU Cougars men's volleyball team will represent Brigham Young University in the 2017 NCAA Division I & II men's volleyball season.
-The Cougars, led by second year head coach Shawn Olmstead, play their home games at Smith Fieldhouse.
-The Cougars are members of the MPSF and were picked to win the MPSF in the preseason poll.
+The 2017 BYU Cougars men's volleyball team represented Brigham Young University in the 2017 NCAA Division I & II men's volleyball season.
+The Cougars, led by second year head coach Shawn Olmstead, played their home games at Smith Fieldhouse.
+The Cougars were members of the MPSF and were picked to win the MPSF in the preseason poll.
 They reached the NCAA National Championship for the second year in a row before being swept by Ohio State.
 The Cougars finished the year ranked #2 in the nation.